 TESTING POSITIVE FOR COVID-19

-If player has tested positive for COVID-19, you must self-isolate for 14 days and obtain a test and negative result prior to returning to any session or event.
+If a Mass Elite player has tested positive for COVID-19, you must self-isolate for 14 days and obtain a test and negative result prior to returning to any Mass Elite practice or event.
 Please defer to you healthcare provider for specific recommendations about when you can resume being around others.